Letztes Update: 15. September 2025

 Antwort der Redaktion

-One of the primary reasons gardening brings happiness is your connection to nature.
-Being outdoors, surrounded by plants and fresh air, can significantly boost your mood.
-This connection helps reduce stress and anxiety, making you feel more at peace with yourself and the world around you.
+One of the primary reasons for gardening happiness is the connection to nature.
+Spending time outdoors, surrounded by plants and fresh air, can significantly boost your mood.
+Nature has a calming effect, reducing stress and anxiety levels, which in turn makes you feel happier.

-Gardening can also be a social activity.
-Whether you're sharing tips with fellow gardeners or participating in community gardening projects, these interactions can enhance your sense of belonging and happiness.
-Sharing your gardening experiences and successes with others can be incredibly rewarding.
+Gardening can also foster social connections.
+Whether you're sharing tips with neighbors or participating in community gardening projects, these interactions can enhance your social life.
+Building relationships through gardening can lead to increased happiness and a sense of belonging.

-Research has shown that exposure to soil bacteria, such as Mycobacterium vaccae, can increase serotonin levels in the brain, leading to improved mood and reduced anxiety.
-This scientific insight provides a tangible explanation for the happiness you feel while gardening.
+Scientific studies have shown that exposure to soil bacteria, like Mycobacterium vaccae, can increase serotonin levels in the brain, leading to improved mood and reduced anxiety.
+This biological interaction is a fascinating reason why gardening can make you feel so happy.

 Last updated 3 mins ago